Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

 ```

-An intrinisically scalable layout with grids, responsive typography and behaviors separated along `portrait.css` & `landscape.css` according to the nature of rectangle we will be painting on.
-Quite a few rules on the reset above are experimental in nature.
-We'll dissect them going forward, step by step.
+An intrinisically scalable layout using CSS grids, responsive typography and orientation based behaviors separation along `portrait.css` & `landscape.css` according to the orientation of the rectangle to paint on.

+Quite a few rules up here are experimental in nature but we'll surely dissect each going forward in the book step by step.

 ---

-### A note about some of the vocabulary that we use today:
+### A note about vocabulary in use today:

-We generally refer to the dimensions of a client as to height and width, but really what we have above the fold is a simple rectangle with a length and breadth.
-Using height and width to label dimensions has been accurate during the desktop era where the monitor was usually mounted to display content along the vertical plane, but this terminology appears to be invalid with mobile and tablet.
+We generally refer to the dimensions of a viewport as height or width.
+But really what we are dealing with here is a simple rectangle with a length and breadth.
+While using height and width to specify dimensions of the screen is accurate in the desktop ecosystem where the monitor is usually mounted in a way that contents are displayed along the vertical plane, the same terminology appears to be invalid when it comes to mobile or tablets.

 <br>